1955 Founding of The Malta Police Association (MPA)

-The Malta Police Association (MPA) came to existence way back in July 1955, when it was officially founded following a proposal for its set up in 1950.
+The Malta Police Association (MPA) was set up on the 25th July 1955.
 The objectives behind its setup were mainly to protect young officers from any possible victimization and to ensure full cooperation and better understanding between officers.
 Since the 1950’s we find that the MPA’s representatives had already started voicing their concerns and complaints and this resulted in then Government of Malta soliciting a certain Mueller WA who was the Colonial Inspector of Police, to prepare a detailed report on the situation prevailing at the time in the Malta Police Force.
 The most common complaints encountered by the MPA in the beginning were about the long hours of work; that the service reserve time was not considered valid for pension purposes; that wages had to be increased; granting of allowances; request was made for a more comfortable uniform to be issued, which uniform was to be adequate to our climate; and another ailment reported was that the punishments being handed down for breaches of discipline were way too severe.
 Through the committed work of the Association in this period, many improvements were registered, amongst which, the most notably were that the Police started to benefit from increases in wages after a long period of time in which there had been no adjustment to the police remunerations; the reserve service (sort of probationary service) started being considered valid for pension purposes, open necked uniforms were adopted, promotions started being awarded on the basis of examinations, and working hours were reduced from twelve to eight.

 2002 Association opened to all members of the Police, irrespective of their rank